Flu Vaccine for Children

 Why should I get my child vaccinated?

-Each year, many children get sick with the flu; some are hospitalized and some die.
-Young children are the most likely to get sick with the flu.
-Children younger than 5 years are at high risk of getting serious flu complications.
+Each year, many children get sick with the flu; some are hospitalized, and some can die.
+Young children are the most likely to get sick with the flu; children younger than 5 years are at high risk of getting serious flu complications.
 Vaccinating your child is the best way to protect them.
 This year especially, with SARS-CoV-2 (the virus that causes COVID-19) circulating, things are more uncertain about how sick the flu could make children.
 Doctors don’t know for sure whether we will have an especially bad flu season, or whether getting COVID-19 and flu at the same time will be especially dangerous to children, but many think both are very likely.
 So, if there is any year that a flu vaccine is especially important, it’s this one.

 What viruses does the flu vaccine protect against?

 All flu vaccines are made to protect against four flu viruses: an influenza A (H1N1) virus, an influenza A (H3N2) virus and two influenza B viruses.
 This year, the vaccines have been changed slightly to protect against different strains from last year’s vaccines, which should make the vaccine a better match to the coming flu season.

 To find out where flu vaccines are offered in your area, call your doctor, pharmacy or other local health facility; or use the HealthMap Vaccine Finder.

 How many doses of flu vaccine will my child need?